TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **Falling:** If you are falling at the start of your turn, you immediately descend a number of hexes equal to your (size x 4) + armor.
 If you collide with an object or terrain, you take AP falling damage equal to the amount of hexes you traveled (this cannot be dodged).
 You cannot move while falling unless the movement counts as flight.
 - **Reactor Meltdown:** Your mech is destroyed and objects and beings within burst 11 suffer an explosive attack equal to 21 minus the amount of hexes between them and your mech.
 This attack ignores cover and the dodge reaction cannot be used to reduce damage for this attack.
 An ally mech 7 squares away would take 14 damage.
 - **Rounding:** Always round down unless otherwise stated.
 - **Shields:** You can only benefit from one shield with an HP value at a time.
 If you gain a shield from a mount or ability and already have a shield active, you may choose which one to keep active.
+All energy shields are vulnerable to energy weapons.